Properness and simplicial resolutions for the model category dgCat: Simplicial resolutions of dg-categories

 It is immediate from the definition that there is a surjection on hom-spaces.
 So it remains to check the lifting property for homotopy invertible maps.
 We will first reduce to lifting contractions, as is done in the case of path objects in section 3 of \cite{Tabuada10a}.

-Note that by assumption the dg-category $\cat C$ is fibrant and hence has cones, cf. section 2 of \cite{Tabuada10a}.
+Note that by assumption the dg-category $\cat C$ is fibrant and hence has cones,\footnote{This is incorrect, see the appendix.} cf. section 2 of \cite{Tabuada10a}.
 Then to see if a map $h$ is homotopy invertible it suffices to check that $cone(h)$ is contractible.

 So assume $h\colon (E, \eta_{<n}) \to (F, \phi_{<n})$ is homotopy invertible in $M_{n}\cat C$ with homotopy inverse $g$ and that $(E, \eta_{<n})$ is in the image of $\cat C_{n}$ under $\pi$.
 First we need to check that $(F, \phi_{<n})$ is also in the image of $\cat C_{n}$.
 It is enough to find $\phi_{[n]}$ such that $\de\phi + \phi^{2} = 0$ while we know that $\de \phi_{<n} + \phi_{<n}^{2} = 0$.
 In other words we are looking for $\phi_{[n]}$ such that $d\phi_{[n]} = (\De \phi + \phi^2)_{[n]}$.